An Empirical Survey of Data Augmentation for Time Series Classification with Neural Networks

 However, Time Warping showed a poor performance.
 This is likely due to over transforming the time series causing significant noise, as illustrated in Fig.~\ref{fig:mds}~(g).
 The parameters used for this implementation of Time Warping were the parameters suggested by Um et al.~\cite{Um_2017}.
 This reinforces the flaw with random transformation-based data augmentation methods in which the parameters must be carefully selected.
 The difficulty is that the user has to balance transforming the patterns enough so that the generalization is increased, but not so much that the classes are confused.

-\subsubsection{Pattern Matching Methods}
+\subsubsection{Pattern matching methods}

-Mentioned previously, the largest downside to the selected pattern matching methods is the slow computation time.
+As mentioned previously, the largest downside to the pattern matching methods is the slow computation time.
 While it is possible to achieve better generalization and results using these methods, one has to consider the extra time it would take to generate the data.
 However, this issue is only with longer patterns and the execution time is also negligible for short time series.
 Furthermore, from Fig.~\ref{fig:correlations}~(d), the correlation between change in accuracy and time series length is negative for these methods.
 Thus, using these pattern mixing methods would be recommended for shorter time series.